 But here’s the thing.
-Not all lenders use this type of underwriting process to work out how much a contractor can borrow.
+Not all lenders use this type of underwriting to work out how much a contractor

-Many, especially those on the High Street, demand at least 2–3 years’ accounts.
-That’s even if you as a bona fide contractor trade through your own limited company.
+Many lenders, especially those on the High Street, demand at least 2–3 years’ accounts.
+That’s even if you, as a bona fide contractor, operate through your own limited company.

 We’re working with lenders to change this outdated insistence on using accounts.
-We’ve enjoyed considerable success and now deal with more than a dozen contractor-friendly lenders.
+We’ve enjoyed cons

 But some lenders’ affordability criteria is so inflexible they can’t incorporate contract-based underwriting.
 And it’s proving a stumbling block for many limited company owners.

 Does this scenario sound oh, so familiar?
 Then you need to find a mortgage provider who’ll lend based on your gross contract income.

 The big questions now are: “Where and How?”!

 Well, you’d do worse than starting here »

 With regards to the mortgage products themselves, there’s no difference.
 Those available to Joe Public are accessible to contractors, too.
 Interest rates, monthly mortgage payment and size of deposit required should also be similar.

 The real difference lies in a contractor’s perceived affordability.
 In other words, how lenders arrive at the amount they’re prepared to lend.